crsh/papaja_docker/README.md

 ## Use Git inside the container

 The containers provided here come with Git (and SSH) installed.
-To seamlessly use Git inside the container, grant the container access to `.gitconfig` by adding the following to the `docker run` call
+To seamlessly use Git inside the container, grant the container access to `.gitconfig` by adding the following to the `docker run` call:

 ~~~bash
 docker run -d \